 When the Embassy Office Parks Group becomes a party to a hybrid contract with a host that is not an asset within the scope of Ind AS 109 Financial Instruments, it identifies whether there is an embedded derivative.
-Embedded derivatives are separated from the host contract and accounted for separately if the host contract is not a financial asset and certain criteria are met.
+Embedded derivatives are separated from the host contract and (all amounts in ₹ million unless otherwise stated)

+accounted for separately if the host contract is not a financial asset and certain criteria are met.

-g) Financial guarantee contracts
+q) Financial guarantee contracts